fslev/json-compare/README.md

 JSONCompare.assertMatches(expected, actual);
 ```

+Negating a field name, it means that the actual JSON object should not have any field with same name on same level.
+In this particular case, field values are ignored.

 Of course, you can always use negative lookahead or lookbehind regular expressions
 ```javascript
 String expected = "{\"(?!lorem.*).*\":\"value does not matter\"}";